micmejia/bible-dump/AMPC/Hebrews/Heb 5.md

-Concerning this we have much to say which is hard to explain, since you have become dull in your [spiritual] hearing _and_ sluggish [even [^f]slothful in achieving spiritual insight].
+Concerning this we have much to say which is hard to explain, since you have become dull in your [spiritual] hearing _and_ sluggish [even slothful in achieving spiritual insight].